cdvelop/devscripts/README.md

 # DevScripts Package
-scripts commonly used by a developer in his daily workflow
+scripts commonly used by a developer in his daily workflow.

 <!-- SCRIPTS_SECTION_START -->
 ## Available Scripts